” using the axioms of sets, natural numbers, and addition. However, even without bringing up these axioms, we are convinced that “

 ”, “

-”, so the prime factors of
+”, the prime factors of

 are